BabaSanfour/BabaSanfour/README.md

 Feel free to ask me anything (within reason).
 I am excited to absorb knowledge 🧠, gain experience 🏭, collaborate 🤝, and work on amazing projects 🏭 for the betterment of the world 🌍!

-- 📭 [Reach out](#hi-there-Hamza-here) for help with M.Sc CS in Canada, AI, Machine Learning, Python, and Neuroscience
+- 📭 [Reach out](#hi-there-Hamza-here) for help with M.Sc CS in Canada, AI, Python, and Neuroscience
+- Currently Supervised by Dr. Karim Jerbi (Head of Computational and Cognitive Neuroscience Lab - CoCo 🥥 Lab) and Dr. Shahab Bakhtiari (Head of Systems Neuroscience and AI Lab - SNAIL 🐌 )
 - 💬 Let's embark on a profound exploration of consciousness, challenge the very nature of our reality and unravel the mysteries of our history, while venturing into the captivating realms of cosmology
 - 😄 Pronouns: [He/Him](https://www.mypronouns.org/he-him)